-The Company recorded a consolidated net operating income of NT\$3.63 billion in 2022, an increase of 6.3% from the previous year.
-Consolidated gross profit was NT\$500 million (gross margin was 14%), a decrease of 33% from the NT\$750 million (gross margin was 22%) in the previous year.
+The Company recorded a consolidated net operating revenues of NT\$3.66 billion in 2023, consolidated gross profit was NT\$470 million (gross profit margin of 13%), a decrease from the previous year's gross profit of NT\$500 million (gross profit margin of 22%).
 The main reasons were the high inflation, interest rate hikes and fluctuations in international metal prices, which dragged down gross profit performance.
-The consolidated net profit after tax in 2022 was NT\$316 million and the earnings per share was NT\$2.82.
+In 2023, the consolidated net profit after tax was NT\$527 million, with earnings per share of NT\$5.57.
+The net profit margin increased, demonstrating excellent profitability.
+In terms of the product sales mix in 2023, gold and gold-containing precious metals accounted for 28% of total revenue; copper accounted for 42% of revenue; other metals accounted for 28% of revenue; and waste disposal service income accounted for 2%.